dr-joe-wirth/phantasm/docker_build_files/README.md

     . . .
 ‎

-### Step 3: Refining the initial phylogeny and perform phylogenomic analyses. . .
+### Step 3: Refining the initial phylogeny and perform phylogenomic analyses
 If you are using a locus tag(s), then run one of the following commands.
 Be sure to replace `my_genome.gbff`, `<locus tag>`, and `email@address.org` with appropriate values:

     docker run -v $(pwd):/data jwirth/phantasm:latest phantasm refinePhylogeny -i my_genome.gbff -t <locus tag> -e email@address.org